goatcorp/faq/steamdeck.md

 ## Install XIVLauncher
 Open the `Discover Store`, search for `XIVLauncher`, and press Install.

-**OPTIONAL:** If you would like to install Final Fantasy XIV to your Deck's MicroSD card, you will also need `Flatseal` from the Discover Store.
+**OPTIONAL:** If you would like to install Final Fantasy XIV to your Deck's MicroSD card or any folder outside of the default (`~/.xlcore/ffxiv`), you will also need `Flatseal` from the Discover Store.

 ## Add a Non-Steam Game
 In Steam's Desktop mode, select `ADD A GAME`, scroll down to XIVLauncher, click the checkbox, and click `ADD SELECTED PROGRAM`